omise/omise-android/README.md

 Replace the string `pkey_test_123` with the public key obtained from your Opn Payments dashboard.

-After the end-user completes entering credit card information, the activity result callback will be called, handle it as follows:
+After the end-user completes entering credit card information, the activity result callback will be called; handle it as follows:

 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {